aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 - this unordered seed list will be replaced by the toc {:toc}

 As with any desktop environment, virtual desktops undergo regular change - monthly OS and application updates, new applications, and configurations all add to the variation.
-Change must be managed and should be well tested to ensure business services are not impacted with a new image.
+Change must be managed and should be well tested to ensure business services are not impacted with a new or updated image.

 Pooled virtual desktops that are deployed from a gold image are useful for managing change at scale - the user environment is separate from the desktop and users can connect to any available desktop in a pool, so all virtual machines must run the same image.

+The gold image build and change process can be automated on any platform and version of Windows, but automation can be a time consuming process.
+Investing in an image automation process will save your bacon when it counts.

-A management and validation process is required to test changes.
-This will look similar to the process below:
+A management and validation process is required to manage an image and this process will look similar to this:

 BUILD > VALIDATE > USER ACCEPTANCE TESTING > DEPLOY
 {:.lead}

-The gold image build and change process can be automated on any platform and version of Windows, but automation can be a time consuming process.
-Investing in an image automation process will save your bacon when it counts.

 When a gold image is updated and deployed, most organisations will rely on manual user acceptance testing before promoting that image into production.
-Adding automated testing ensures you can capture things users won't, or speed the mundane task of manually validating your images.
+Adding automated testing in the VALIDATE phase ensures you can capture things users won't, or speed the mundane task of manually validating your images.

-There are several commercial solutions that can automate application testing (for example, [Rimo3](https://www.rimo3.com/)), but you may want to augment these with additional testing or completely roll your own framework.
+There are several commercial solutions that can automate application testing (for example, [Rimo3](https://www.rimo3.com/)), but you may want to augment these with additional valiatdation tests.
+For example, testing that your image includes the intended applications, application versions, files, registry settings or service status.

 ## Pester + Azure Pipelines

-Rolling your own framework is fun - with Pester and Azure Pipelines, you can create an image test framework that runs on a target virtual machine and generates reports that you can use to see and track results.
+With Pester and Azure Pipelines, we can create an image test framework that runs on a target virtual machine and generates reports to track the results.
+This approach uses a standard and well supported test framework, along with Azure Pipelines which is available in most enterprises (although, you could replace Azure Pipelines with just about any CI/CD service).

 Here's a look at what we're going to build:

 [![A screenshot of a successful Azure Pipeline run]({{site.baseurl}}/media/2023/12/PesterTestsPassed100.jpeg)]({{site.baseurl}}/media/2023/12/PesterTestsPassed100.jpeg)

 Azure Pipelines result with 100% of tests passed.
 {:.figcaption}

-Building this solution will involve a few things:
+Building this solution will involve a few components:

 * PowerShell and [Pester](https://pester.dev), the testing framework in which we can write our tests
 * [Evergreen](https://stealthpuppy.com/evergreen/) to provide application version numbers - regardless of how you install applications, Evergreen enables you to query an image to determine whether it's running the latest version of an application